Wzha637/Car-Liscence-Detection/README.md

 # Car-Liscense-Detection

+## Description
-This assignment will require you to use what we have studied in the image processing lectures to generate a software that detects license plates in images of cars - a technology that is used routinely for example on toll roads for automatic toll pricing.
+This is a software that processes images of cars in order to detect their license plates - a technology that is used routinely for example on toll roads for automatic toll pricing.